Ninja-Squad/ninja-squad.github.com/_posts/2019-05-22-what-is-new-angular-8.0.md

 ## Ivy

-Ivy is obviously a huge part of this release, and it took most of effort from the team these last month.
+Ivy is obviously a huge part of this release, and it took most of the effort from the team these last month.
 There is so much to say about Ivy that I wrote a [dedicated article about it](/2019/05/07/what-is-angular-ivy/).